jingliangwei/blog/docs/blog/astronomy/observational_astro.md

 - Flat:

-  normalisting each flat frame by its mode value(the number appears most), and then combine.
+  normalisting each flat frame by dividing its mode value(the number appears most), and then combine.

   each flat frame has its own reference value.